jenna1k/js_crash/README.md

 This is simple wardrobe app inspired by a minimalist project.
 User can upload their limited items onto app and app will help matching items.

+## classes
-classes: User, Items, Tags, Match
+User, Item, Tag, Match
+## interactions
-interactions: a User has many categorized items with tags. a User can save Match.
-Items have tags.
+a User has many categorized Items with Tags. a User can save Match.
+Item have Tags.
 Match loads ramdom Items and can be saved by a User.